S-125 Neva/Pechora: Syrian Civil War

 On 17 March 2015, a US MQ-1 Predator drone was shot down by a Syrian Air Defense Force S-125 missile while on an intelligence flight near the coastal town of Latakia.

 In December 2016, ISIS forces captured three S-125 launchers after they retook Palmyra from Syrian government troops.

 On April 14, 2018, American, British, and French forces launched a barrage of 103 air-to-surface and cruise missiles targeting eight Syrian military sites.
 The Russian military claimed that thirteen S-125 missiles launched in response destroyed five incoming missiles.
 However, the American Department of Defense stated no Allied missiles were shot down.

 Second Nagorno-Karabakh War

 According to a joint journalistic investigation by the Buro Media, Hetq and OCCRP, during the Second Nagorno-Karabakh War, Azerbaijan shot down Armenian drones with the Pechora-2TM air defense system, purchased from the private Belarusian arms manufacturer Tetraedr.

 Russo-Ukrainian War

 On 6 December 2022, a photo of Polish variant Newa-SC in Ukrainian service, likely made that summer, emerged in media during the Russian invasion of Ukraine.
 Until then, there had been no info on supplying Newa-SC to Ukraine.

 India

 During the Operation Sindoor, India used the S-125 missiles to shoot down several Pakistani swarm drones and loitering munitions.

+The missile systems have been integrated with the IACCS network.
+Further, Bengaluru-based Alpha Design Technologies Limited (ADTL) was assigned the responsibility as a strategic of the upgrade programme of the missile system.
+On 25 September 2020, ADTL received a contract worth ₹591.3 crore for the project.
+The upgraded Pechora system includes the complete digitisation of the tracking radar system, new transmitter, upgrading receiver chain from valve/transistor components to semiconductor chips, modernisation of operator cabin with state-of-the-art displays, health monitoring systems, replacement of mechanical components among others.
+ADTL had also delivered software-defined radios, thermal imaging fire-control units, hand held laser target designators as well as missile launch detection systems.
+The programme director of the Pechora upgrade project at ADTL was retired Air Force officer, Wing Commander Vishal Anand.
+It has been reported that the user firing trials of the first upgraded system was conducted between 6 November and 6 December 2025 at the Pokhran Field Firing Ranges.